Anthony Rizzo Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective nine K/9, the ninth-best in the league.
+- The 9.1 strikeouts per nine innings compiled by the Angels pitching staff ranks ninth in MLB.

-- The Angels have a 4.59 team ERA that ranks 25th across all MLB pitching staffs.
+- The Angels' 4.57 team ERA ranks 25th across all league pitching staffs.

+- Angels pitchers combine to surrender 113 total home runs at a rate of 1.2 per game (to rank 21st in the league).

-- Canning gets the start for the Angels, his 15th of the season.
-He is 6-4 with a 4.62 ERA and 71 strikeouts in 74 2/3 innings pitched.
+- The Angels will send Sandoval (4-7) to the mound to make his 17th start of the season.
+He is 4-7 with a 4.52 ERA and 70 strikeouts through 85 2/3 innings pitched.

-- The right-hander's most recent appearance was on Saturday, July 8 against the Los Angeles Dodgers, when he went 2 2/3 innings, surrendering four earned runs while allowing five hits.
+- In his most recent outing on Thursday, July 6 against the San Diego Padres, the left-hander went five innings, allowing one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.